Lorelei often writes about her personal failings, and the things she, her friends, and family have learned or experienced through the years.

 Growing up, drinking was a big part of how adults socialized.
 Those I knew carried little boxes of their favorite liquor when they visited other people’s homes.
 That alone is not an issue, but when social drinking turns into an everyday activity, it can become a problem.

-The question is how do the children of alcoholics figure out how to function with an unpredictable parent?
+The question is this: how do the children of alcoholics figure out how to function with an unpredictable parent?
 As a child of an alcoholic mother, I understand how life can change and have experienced the ups and downs that occur.
 I know that it can affect how you feel and how you act.
 This may include being embarrassed, worrying about your parents, siblings, and yourself.
 It becomes difficult to trust others and causes depression, frustration, anxiety, and more.

 How the Drinking Started and How It Affected Me